 I am often asked if Asian medicine (Chinese medicine) and Amma Therapy can be used to treat children.
 The answer is–yes, of course and very effectively.
 But don’t limit Asian medicine to just treatment of acute and chronic illness.
-The core principles of Asian medicine and holistic nutrition are actually about creating and maintaining wellness through all life stages and acting quickly when disharmonies arise.
+The core principles of Asian medicine are preventative in nature, focusing on creating and maintaining wellness through all life stages and acting quickly when disharmonies arise.
 This is most important during the growing and transitional years of childhood.

-As a practitioner and teacher of Asian medicine and Holistic Nutrition I wasn’t overly surprised when my daughter, Clara (then 13) walked into the kitchen one day with tears streaming down her face.
+As a practitioner and teacher of Amma Therapy, Asian medicine and Holistic Nutrition I wasn’t overly surprised when my daughter, Clara (then 13) walked into the kitchen one day with tears streaming down her face.

 “What’s up?”
 I tried not to chuckle – a typical fire element response – laughing inappropriately to the situation.

 I did a bit of inquiry and we eliminated that there wasn’t an emergency.
 She wasn’t physically hurt, she hadn’t been in a fight, she’d burst into tears for no apparent reason.
 Actually, there was a reason–Liver Qi stagnation.
 During the teen years the Liver’s role of Free and Easy Flow of Qi and Blood becomes very active, coinciding with the changing hormones in teens.
 But it doesn’t necessarily move gracefully, often it stagnates and causes problems like wild mood swings, PMS, irritability, and anger outbursts.
 Observation of her tongue and pulse confirmed the assessment, I gave Clara a quick reminder of what Liver Qi stagnation is and gave her a little apple cider vinegar (sour moves Liver quickly).
 I added in Hsiao Yao Wan, a classic formula for Liver Qi stagnation and some Spleen issues is a common formula given to teens.
-Then we found some good humor in the silliness of the emotional roller coaster and she went back to whatever she was up to.
+Then we found some good humor in the silliness of the emotional roller coaster and she went back to whatever she had been doing before.